Dischdasch/MoveIt/README.md

 # MoveIt
-MoveIt is an interactive webcam game where the player has to move through white rectangles which are depicted around him.
+MoveIt is an interactive webcam game where the player has to move through white rectangles which are depicted around her.
 ![MoveIt](https://user-images.githubusercontent.com/44921828/159193977-d707c52b-9069-4e61-855c-9af6ad01de0d.gif)

 The Project was realized using the Processing.org Framework.